mthl/guix-artwork/website/posts/music-production-on-guix-system.md

 ### Lyrics and Vocals: Human vs Machine

-At this point things were coming together nicely, but we only had lyrics (and handful of words, really) for the chorus.
+At this point things were coming together nicely, but we only had lyrics (a handful of words, really) for the chorus.
 Not enough for a song, but just a little too much for a laundry list.
 So I turned to IRC again where our resident Debian ambassador and assuredly human person Vagrant Cascadian happened to volunteer a stroke of genius: what